 All Reviews

-Our recommendations above are what we think are currently the best running shoes for women across a range of training needs and preferences.
+Our recommendations above are what we think are currently the best women's running shoes across a range of training needs and preferences.
 We take into account factors like performance, comfort, price (a more affordable option wins out if it performs just as well), and availability; we don't recommend shoes that are hard to find or nearly sold out.